-Section Three defines a set of measurements that the modeling engineer may use to extract the data defined by the keywords and subparameters in the Scope section of this document.
-The three subsections are IV curves (dc), test load waveforms (transient), and capacitance (transient and ac).
-In addition to the 50 $\Omega$ loads specified by IBIS, there are three extra test loads that serve to crosscheck the data from each of the three categories of measurements.
-These extra test loads are the open-ended transmission line, the transmission line/receiver, and the standard load.
+Section Three defines a set of measurements that the modeling engineer may use to extract the data necessary for hardware-to-model correlation.
+The three subsections are IV curves, test load waveforms, and capacitance.
+In addition to the two basic 50 Ω IBIS loads and the standard load found in the component datasheet, there are two extra test loads that serve as a crosscheck: the open transmission line and the transmission line and receiver.